USS Buffalo (SSN-715): Return to Hawaii

 After five and a half years in Guam, Buffalo returned to Pearl Harbor in early 2013, rejoining Submarine Squadron 1.
 After completing a 17-month Pre-Inactivation Restricted Availability, on 23 December 2016 Buffalo completed her final Western Pacific deployment prior to scheduled decommissioning, for which she earned a Navy Unit Commendation.
 On 1 May 2017, Buffalo departed Pearl Harbor for the final time.

 Inactivation and decommissioning

 Per the Annual Report to Congress on Long-Range Planning for Construction of Naval Vessels for FY2013, Buffalo was originally scheduled for decommissioning in 2017.
 On 26 May 2017, Buffalo arrived at Puget Sound Naval Shipyard Friday for inactivation and decommissioning.
 Buffalo was officially placed in reserve status, inactivated but in commission on 30 September 2017.
 On 16 July 2018, Buffalo conducted her inactivation ceremony, the final public event prior to the ship's official decommissioning, which would occur within the access-controlled Puget Sound Naval Shipyard.
 Buffalo was decommissioned on 30 January 2019 and is currently pending disposal.

+Portions of the former USS Buffalo, alongside the former USS Providence, are set to be displayed outside at a new Advanced Training in Defense Manufacturing facility in Danville, Virginia.